MushroomFleet/DJZ-Nodes/README.md

 - Zenkai-System.json - Advanced prompt engineering

 Each node has its own example workflow available in the [DJZ-Workflows repository](https://github.com/MushroomFleet/DJZ-Workflows/tree/main/DJZ-Nodes-Examples).

+### Included Resources
+- **Prompts Directory**: A rich collection of pre-crafted prompts for various use cases, from traditional storytelling to cyberpunk themes
+- **TTF Directory**: Font resources for text-based nodes
+- **Wildcards Directory**: Dynamic text substitution lists for advanced prompt engineering

 ### Documentation
 Every node includes comprehensive documentation in its corresponding .md file, covering: